 The InnoDB buffer pool serves as a cache for data and indexes.
 It is a key component for optimizing MariaDB performance.
 Its size should be as large as possible to keep frequently used data in memory and reduce disk I/O - typically the biggest bottleneck.

-If your server has enough memory, we recommend increasing the size to 1 GB:
+If your server has plenty of physical memory, we recommend increasing the size to 1 or 2 GB:

 services: mariadb: command: mysqld --innodb-buffer-pool-size=1G ...

 Innodb_buffer_pool_pages_free should never be less than 5% of the total pages.

 You can run the following SQL statement, for example using the

 mariadb command in a terminal, to display the number of free pages and other InnoDB-related status information: